jetlinkio/jetlink-javascript-sdk/README.md

 ```

 * `HideLauncherWhenChatWindowOpen`
-You can make hide launcher then opened chat window.
+You can hide launcher when chat windows is opened.

-Here is the code block.

 ```javascript
 Jetlink.Options.HideLauncherWhenChatWindowOpen = true;